 American Express has several transfer partners, so you likely won’t have any trouble finding an airline that accepts your points.
 And remember, you can earn 3X points on all flights booked directly with airlines or through the American Express travel portal.

 On top of being a great card for travel rewards, the American Express Gold Card also doesn’t charge foreign transaction fees on purchases made outside of the United States.

 Card pays for itself if you take full advantage of its benefits

 According to Bundrick, the perks associated with the card offset its high annual fee and make the Amex Gold worth it overall.

-For example, the Amex Gold offers up to up to $120 in annual Uber Cash for use toward U.S. rides and Uber Eats orders ($10 per month) and up to $120 in annual dining credits ($10 per month) at approved dining locations.
+For example, the Amex Gold offers up to $120 in annual Uber Cash for use toward U.S. rides and Uber Eats orders ($10 per month) and up to $120 in annual dining credits ($10 per month) at approved dining locations.
 Further, there’s a $100 hotel credit with The Hotel Collection, which can be used on eligible dining, spa and resort activities when you book two or more consecutive nights through the Amex travel portal.
-As you can see, anyone with a penchant for dining out (or ordering in) and hotel hopping would do best with the Amex Gold.
+As you can see, anyone with a penchant for dining out (or ordering in) and hotel hopping would do well with the Amex Gold.

 Access to solid Amex cardholder benefits

 Having the Amex Gold Card allows you to access the perks of being an American Express cardholder, and there are quite a few of them.
 Benefits include payment flexibility, purchase protection, travel benefits and more.

 Amex Pay It, Plan It and Pay Over Time